AllisonPessoa/heating-device/README.md

 # heating-device

-This is a user-interface software for a heating device that allows the communication between the PC and a thermal blanket acting as a heater.
-There is a hardware that acts to hold at a constant setpoint the temperature in the thermal blanket by using a PID controller.
-More info about the hardware and technical specifications can be found in the microcontroller source file.
+This is an user-interface software for a heating device that acts to hold at a constant setpoint (PID controller) the temperature in a thermal blanket.
+The communication PC-Heater is done by an Arduino, and more info about the hardware and technical specifications can be found in the microcontroller source file.

 ![Screenshot](screenshot.png)